 Yet, there’s no need to despair.
 As it turns out, going for a combination of creating and dog sitting seems to be the best and the fastest way to potty train a dog.

 Let’s assume that you work eight hours Monday through Friday.
 To establish a good routine for your 2-month-old puppy, you must take it outside before and after work.
 In the meantime, you can use a crate only IF you hire a dog sitter.

 The catch is — the sitter doesn’t have to be a stranger or cost you a lot of money.
 In most neighborhoods, neighbors like taking care of each other.
 Besides, it’s always beneficial for someone nearby to have your key.
 Therefore, if possible, ask one of your neighbors to check up on the dog during the day.

 An even better idea would be to go home on your lunch break to take the dog out.
 That way, your dog will not only get some relief but see that you haven’t left it for good after all.

 Final thoughts on how to housebreak a puppy when you have to work

-In the end, though, getting a crate and hiring a dog sitter is a small price to pay for a housebroken puppy.
+In the end, getting a crate and hiring a dog sitter is a small price for a housebroken puppy.
 Of course, both options are somewhat necessary if you work full-time.
 If you are a lucky part-time employee, then you can get by with just a crate and a friendly neighbor who won’t mind spending some time with the dog.